micans/apparix/README.md

 ## Apparix/apparish developments, past and ongoing

 In the beginning (2005-ish) the system was called Apparix.
-It was implemented in C and shipped with bash wrapper functions and completion code.
+It was implemented in C and shipped with bash wrapper functions and tab completion.
+Sitaram Chamarty got in touch, instigated subdirectory tab completion and contributed the bash code, adding pivotal oomph to apparix.
-The C code was, in hindsight, a slightly heavy hammer (although it must consume many fewer CPU cycles).
+The C code was, in hindsight, a slightly heavy hammer.
 A simple bash shell reimplementation was undertaken many years later, around 2018 and published in the `micans/bash-utils` repository.
 Izaak thought of the name apparish and added zsh code and additionally contributed a thorough rewrite of the bash completion layer (more